bestcreator01/bestcreator01/README.md

 ### 👤 About Me

-I'm **Gloria**, a passionate Computer Science senior at the University of Utah, all the way from the vibrant landscapes of Korea.
+I'm **Gloria**, a passionate Computer Science junior at the University of Utah, all the way from the vibrant landscapes of Korea.
 My academic journey is steered towards **Visual Computing**, reflecting my enthusiasm for programming and innovative technology solutions.